TheZoq2/Presentations/electronics_for_programmers/notes.md

 raspberry pi, having an OS is very nice and the extra performance over a microcontroller might come in handy.
 However, it does have drawbacks:

+- An OS that needs time to boot
+- An OS that might interrupt your program
+- Large physical size
+- No analog inputs

 It also has some advantages

 - Built in Wifi and bluetooth
 - Easy to debug and use
 - Fast

-And some disadvantages

-- An OS that needs time to boot
-- An OS that might interrupt your program
-- Large physical size
-- No analog inputs
+## Pinouts

 ## Hello (Physical) world

-With all of that said, we can finally get on to some actual programming, yay!

-The hello world of embedded development is generally a blinking LED, so let's get started with that.
-The arduino uno board, the "classic" arduino, has a built in LED which allows us to skip hooking up hardware for this first example.

-So, in order to blink the LED, we first need to know where it is connected, this information is called pinout and can usually be found by searching for the device we want to know the pinout for, followed by the word pinout.
-This looks a bit complex, but if you roughly know what you're looking for, you should be able to find things.

-*Find LED symbol and pin 13*

-Ok, we know the pin, let's launch the arduino IDE and do some programming

-*Launch IDE, explain setup and loop*

-There are three things we need to do in order to blink the LED.
-First, pins on an arduino, and most other microcontrollers can have many states.
-They can be inputs, outputs, analog inputs and some other things.
-So, the first thing we have to do is configure the pin as an output.

-With that done, we can tell the pin to turn on, which is done by using `digitalWrite(13, HIGH)`.
-Some devices use the high voltage level as on and the low as off for power consumption reasons, so arduino doesn't call it on or off but rather high and low.

-Ok, we have a glowing LED, let's make it blink!
-Just add a bool variable and use delay

 ### Same thing on a raspberry pi

-using python.

-Ohms law comes into play, sorry, I lied
+The raspberry pi does not have an onboard user LED which means that in order to blink one, we have to hook it up ourselves.

+#### LED
+A LED is a Light emitting diode, like a diode, it only allows current to flow in one direction, from the positive pin to the negative pin.
+If it does, the LED will give off light.

+So, since ground is 0, and a 'high' pin some positive voltage, all we have to do is connect the negative side to ground and the positive side to some output pin, right?

+Not quite, LEDs will pull any current they can, but they can only take around 20 mA.
+Since they have very low resistance, they will pull the current and break.
+We therefore need to add a resistor to limit the current.
+LEDs also have a voltage drop,

-### Breadboards
+#### Breadboards

 Since we now have some discrete components, we need a way to hook them up to each other.
 We *could* manufacture a PCB or solder the wires together.
 But a